Proven-Paradox/shaper-system/Handbook.md

 You can use your physical sturdiness to protect yourself against mental forces.
 You may use your Toughness in place of Heart to determine your Mental Defense.

 #### Unyielding Confidence
 You can keep yourself going with sheer willpower.
-You may use your Heart in place of your Toughness to determine your HP.
+You may use your Heart in place of Toughness to determine your HP.

 ------------
 # Chapter 10: Combat